MAX Green Line: Route

-The Green Line is 15 mi long and serves three distinct segments of the MAX system: the Portland Transit Mall, the Eastside MAX, and the I-205 MAX.
-Its western termini are the PSU South stations situated at the southern end of the Portland Transit Mall within the PSU campus.
-Tracks along the transit mall are split between 5th and 6th Avenues; trains travel northbound on 6th Avenue and southbound on 5th Avenue.
-From the PSU South stations, the line traverses the length of the transit mall, ending near Portland Union Station.
-Along the way, it crosses with Portland Streetcar tracks near the PSU Urban Center stations and with the east–west MAX tracks on Yamhill and Morrison streets near the Pioneer Courthouse/Southwest 6th and Pioneer Place/Southwest 5th stations.
-A wye connects the tracks near the intersection of Northwest 5th Avenue and Hoyt Street.

-The line continues east onto the Northwest Glisan Street Ramp where the tracks join the Eastside MAX alignment and then cross the Willamette River via the Steel Bridge.
-From here, the Green Line serves the Banfield segment of the Eastside MAX between Rose Quarter Transit Center and Gateway/Northeast 99th Avenue Transit Center.
+The Green Line is 6.5 mi long and serves the I-205 MAX Light Rail.
+Its northern termini is at the Gateway/Northeast 99th Avenue Transit Center situated at Northeast 99th Avenue and Northeast Pacific Street.
+Green Line trains must use the center track to terminate.

-Beyond Gateway Transit Center, the Green Line proceeds south, entering the I-205 MAX extension just east of I-205.
+After Gateway Transit Center, the Green Line proceeds south, entering the I-205 MAX extension just east of I-205.
 Throughout most of this stretch, the line is grade-separated as part of the I-205 busway, running either above or below roadway intersections.
 The exception is an at-grade crossing at Southeast Flavel Street.
 Much of this segment also parallels the I-205 Bike Path.
 Between Southeast Lincoln and Grant streets, the tracks enter a tunnel beneath the freeway, exiting on the opposite side just north of Southeast Division Street.
 Above Johnson Creek Boulevard, it travels on a 1400 ft overpass, the extension's longest elevated structure.
 South of Southeast Fuller Road station, the line dips under the Otty Road and Monterey Avenue overpasses before terminating at Clackamas Town Center Transit Center near Southeast Sunnyside Road.

-The Green Line shares the northbound segment of the Portland Transit Mall with the Yellow Line, which diverges for Expo Center station in North Portland after crossing the Steel Bridge.
+The Green Line also formally shared the northbound segment of the Portland Transit Mall with the Yellow Line, which diverges for Expo Center station in North Portland after crossing the Steel Bridge.
 It shares the southbound segment with the Orange Line, which continues beyond PSU South/Southwest 5th and Jackson station for Southeast Park Avenue station near Milwaukie.
-The Green Line also shares a portion of the Eastside MAX with Blue and Red lines between Rose Quarter Transit Center and Gateway Transit Center.
+The Green Line also shared a portion of the Eastside MAX with Blue and Red lines between Rose Quarter Transit Center and Gateway Transit Center.